jaroslavpsenicka/xcase/README.md

 customElements.define('ihypo-overview', IHypoOverview)
 ```

-> correct, the overview is not neccesarily accurate for all the cases
+> Correct, the overview is not neccesarily accurate for all the cases.

 ## Summary and next steps